Blog Articles

 NAS should be connected to a local network.
 It then can be accessed by multiple users.
 It can also be configured as a network share for simpler user access.

-Network storage devices do not have pre-installed hard drives - you should choose them.
+Network storage devices do not have pre-installed hard drives; you need to choose them.

 Typical NAS infrastructure model